The 411 on California’s New 420 Proposition

 Have a legally sound pre-employment drug testing policy and consent form.
 Understand what constitutes a ‘pass/no pass’ based on the drug panel you are utilizing, and how drug use relates to the position.
 And be sure to apply your pre-employment drug screening process consistently to all applicants.

 If you do not understand a test result (e.g. the results are noted as ‘inconclusive’) make sure you are working with a lab who can explain the meaning of the result (e.g. sometimes ‘inconclusive’ represents a urine test that was below/above normal body temperature ranges).

 Train your managers on what cause means, how to communicate concern about an employee’s behavior, how to document, and the proper steps that lead up to a drug test for cause.

-Again–have a legally sound drug testing policy and consent form.Also, understand what constitutes cause criteria, and have a clear internal policy on how to manage an employee suspected to be intoxicated and clear criteria on when/if an employee can then be terminated.
+Again–have a legally sound workplace drug testing policy and consent form.Also, understand what constitutes cause criteria, and have a clear internal policy on how to manage an employee suspected to be intoxicated or under controlled substances and clear criteria on when/if an employee can then be terminated.